jdav892/roguelike/README.md

-First attempt at a roguelike game in python.
+First attempt at a roguelike game in python using tcod and numpy.